hansfilipelo/netem/README.md

       Specify the standard deviation of the delay ms on the down-link/up-link.

 --loss-rate-dl= / --loss-rate-ul
-      Specify the tandard deviation of the delay ms on the down-link/up-link.
+      Specify the standard deviation of the delay ms on the down-link/up-link.

 --bandwidth-dl= / --bandwidth-ul
-      Specify the tandard deviation of the delay ms on the down-link/up-link.
+      Specify the standard deviation of the delay ms on the down-link/up-link.

 ```

 ## Requirements